Conducting a Situation Analysis

 What do Customers Do with Our Products?

-Identifying the rate of product consumption (or usage rate), differences between heavy and light users of products, whether customers use complimentary products during consumption, and what customers do with the firm’s products after consumption
+Identifying the rate of product consumption (or usage rate), differences between heavy and light users of products, whether customers use complementary products during consumption, and what customers do with the firm’s products after consumption

 Where do customers purchase our products?